Is JavaScript's BigInt broken?

 for

-, so it shines in specific domains where correctness and arbitrary precision are the highest priority.
+number, so it shines in specific domains where correctness and arbitrary precision are the highest priority.